GorgisFX/Chevrolet-Corvette/README.md

 Step 3 : Go in your server and spawn it by name c7.

-Please remember that i didn´t make the car i just converted! :)
+Please remember that I didn´t make the car I just converted! :)